w3c/wot/planning/wg-schedule.md

 ### Binding Templates

 * August 28, 2025 : Document Freeze (TD Call)
-* September 3, 2025 : Group Call for Consensus (CfC) to move to publish a Note
+* September 3, 2025 : Group Call for Consensus (CfC) to move to publish a Note - Done September 10th
 * September 16, 2025 : Group Note Publication

 Note: With this publication, the document will be retired.